 Why is compliance important?

 I’m sure you’ve seen it, staff underpayment is at the forefront of Australian media with a long list of wage underpayment cases rearing their heads.
 This year, legislation was passed to make wage theft a criminal offence in VIC and QLD.
 This legislation sets a new standard to make sure businesses are doing more to avoid underpaying their workers.

 Something as simple as a slightly off system configuration could lead to a serious breach.
 A small issue like this, if unnoticed for many years, could make or break a business.
 With fair pay legislation tightening and public tolerance wearing thin, no org size or industry is safe from the payroll compliance crack down.

 Before we jump in, let’s start with some basic definitions.

 Wage: A fixed regular payment for work or services.
 Wage & entitlements can depend on age, industry, qualifications, work duties & responsibilities.
-Australian full-time minimum wage is for a 38 hour week, with a 1.75% increase of minimum wage being rolled out this year.
+Australian full-time minimum wage is for a 38 hour week, with a 1.75% increase of minimum wage being rolled out in 2020.
 The minimum wage provides a starting point to calculate employee wages, however most employees are covered by an award.

 Awards: Industry or occupation based minimum employment standards & wages which apply in addition to the National Employee Standards.
 Look up the awards relevant to your business on the Fair Work Ombudsman (FWO) website, keep in mind – there will be changes to awards announced this year as part of a scheduled review process.

 Enterprise agreements: Conditions of employment for a group of employees at one or more workplaces.
 You can draft your own so that it reflects your particular business.
 If you use an agreement, it will apply instead of a modern award – however, the pay rate for an agreement can’t be less than the pay rate in the relevant modern award.

 Source: Australian Government, Fair Work Ombudsman